alphaolomi/laravel-nida/README.md

 <br>

-## Support | Give it a star 🌟
+## 🌟 Support | Give it a star

 Did you find this repository useful to you ?
-Well then give it a star so as more people can get to know about it;
+Give it a star so as more people can get to know about it;

 <br>

-## Disclaimers
+## ❕ Disclaimers

 > This is not an official package.
 It not endorsed by any organization or individual.
 Authors are not responsible for any misinformation or misuse of the package of any kind.
-Author is not responsible for any misuse of the package.
+Author is not responsible for any damages caused by use of the package.